xu-cheng/latex-action/README.md

     The extra packages to be installed by [`apk`](https://pkgs.alpinelinux.org/packages) separated by space.
 For example, `extra_system_packages: "py-pygments"` will install the package `py-pygments` to be used by the `minted` for code highlights.

+* `pre_compile`

+    Arbitrary bash codes to be executed before compiling LaTeX documents.
+For example, `pre_compile: tlmgr update --all` to update all TeXLive packages.

+* `post_compile`

+    Arbitrary bash codes to be executed after compiling LaTeX documents.
+For example, `post_compile: latexmk -c` to clean up temporary files.

 ## Example

 ```yaml